Buying Used JK Checklist: The Complete Pre-Purchase Inspection Guide

 If lifted, check:

 - What brand?
 (Quality: Teraflex, Metalcloak, AEV, Synergy.
-Avoid: cheap eBay kits)
+Avoid: cheap eBay kits) - See our lift kit guide for quality benchmarks

 - Is geometry corrected? (adjustable control arms, track bar, etc.)